-Although we live in an age where focus is on convenience, creating a meal completely from scratch is not only personally gratifying to see each component come together in perfect harmony, but the quality of a meal created without using pre-made ingredients is fresher and tastes better.
+Although we live in an age where focus is on convenience, creating a meal completely from scratch is gratifying.
+The quality of a meal created without using pre-made ingredients is fresher and tastes better.

-Carrot and ricotta may sound like an unusual ravioli filling, but if you think about other sweeter vegetables such as winter squash or sweet potatoes that can fill pasta, carrots make perfect sense.
+Carrot and ricotta may sound like an unusual ravioli filling.
+If you think about other sweeter vegetables such as winter squash or sweet potatoes that can fill pasta, carrots make perfect sense.

-They are covered with foil and gently roasted, ensuring they will puree smoothly with the other filling ingredients.
+Fresh carrots are covered with foil and gently roasted, ensuring they will puree smoothly with the other filling ingredients.
+This yields a creamy and decadent ravioli filling.

-The original recipe has you puree the carrots with sauteed shallots and a little bit of cream, but I felt the filling would be smoother if I also pureed the ricotta and other ingredients right into it.
-My homemade ricotta was very thick and wouldn't have yielded a smooth filling had I just mixed it by hand (and also the carrots would be less smooth as well).
+The original recipe has you puree the carrots with sautéed shallots and a little bit of cream.
+I felt the filling would be smoother if I also pureed the ricotta and other ingredients together as well.

 Carrot-Ricotta Ravioli with Herbed Butter